pkien01/safe-u-map/README.md

 * The above procedures are repeated every 5 minutes to retrieve as new emergency cases are posted.
 Note that the data (including dates, descriptions, locations, and whether or not it has been verified) are stored as a pkl file so that the program doesn't have to recreate the data whenever it is restarted.

 ### How to install and use
+* If you just want to look at the heatmap, skip to the last bullet point.
+If you want to update the heatmap with new alerts data and/or verify it, follow the steps below.
 * Clone the repo: ```git clone https://github.com/pkien01/safe-u-map```
 * Install the necessary enviroment (recommended to do this in conda or virtualenv): ```pip install -r requirements.txt```
 * Create a discord bot by following the [instructions](https://www.freecodecamp.org/news/create-a-discord-bot-with-python/)
 * Create a new file in the cloned ```safe-u-map``` folder and name it ```.env```.
 Put the following details in the file

 ```bash:
 BOT_TOKEN="<GET THIS FROM DISCORD>"
 API_KEY_WEB=<PLEASE REQUEST ME>